LGBTQ+

 In addition to the places mentioned above, Asheville also is home to a handful of LGBTQ events that are scattered throughout the year.
 Click on the links below to learn more and find out how you can participate.

-BIPOC + LGBTQIA2S + Ally Run Crew aka the Asheville Run Crew
+BIPOC + LGBTQIA2S + Ally 5K Runs and Walks in Asheville with the Asheville Run Crew

-Erin started a safe space run club in June 2022, @ashevilleruncrew.
+Erin McGrady started a safe space run club in June 2022 called the @ashevilleruncrew.
 The group grew to about 10 people who met each Friday morning at a different location around Asheville.
-Over time, it became to good of a thing to keep to ourselves so we opened it up to the community.
-The first one took place on February 25th and included runners and walkers.
-Since then we’ve also had another Asheville Run Crew pop up event at Southside Community Farm.
-The next one is June 17, 2023 at the YWCA.
+Over time, it became too good of a thing to keep to ourselves so we opened it up to the community.
+In 2023 we hosted 5 events that brought the BIPOC + LGBTQIA2S community together along with allies.

 The event is FREE and all paces are welcome – a WAIVER IS REQUIRED.